goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/planning/research-design.md

 {% include accordion.html title1="Suggested resources" text1=additional_resources %}

-**Consider the importance of objectivity and how to minimise bias**
+### Consider the importance of objectivity and how to minimise bias

 - **Consider the use of randomisation, counterbalancing**, and other methods of group allocation, or for observational research, the sampling method you choose.

 - **Understand the importance of blinding** at different stages of your research work and analysis, and the types of bias they may prevent.

 - Understand the importance of defining a priori  **inclusion and exclusion criteria** and developing rules for excluding data points or subjects from analyses or datasets.

 - **For quantitative research, learn about sample size**  and  **power calculations**  (e.g. using G*Power), and learn how to avoid pseudoreplication errors.

 - **Learn about different types of statistical assumptions (e.g. normality, homogeneity)**, and ways of detecting and handling outliers in a dataset.

 - **Learn about the negative impacts of poor practice** such as flexible analysis, P-hacking, fishing, and HARKing (Hypothesising After Results are Known).

-{% include alert.html text="Is your research designed objectively?
-Can you identify any potential sources of bias within your project?" align="center" color="success" %}
+{% include alert.html text="**Is your research designed objectively?
+Can you identify any potential sources of bias within your project?**" align="center" color="success" %}

 {% capture additional_resources_2 %}
 - [Experimental design and data analysis (UoE School of Biomedical Sciences)](https://www.ed.ac.uk/biomedical-sciences/experimental-design-and-data-analysis/)